-An iTech workshop will be offered every quarter (see below for information and registration forms).
+A certification course, currently called Teaching 101, will be offered every quarter (see below for information and registration forms).

-Using the Tri-Campus Hybrid/Online Course Development and Evaluation Rubric ensures that critical elements of design (not content) work together to ensure that your students will achieve your desired learning outcomes and that the review is the application of the rubric, not the opinion of the reviewer.
+Using the UW Hybrid/Online Course Development and Evaluation Rubric ensures that critical elements of design (not content) work together to ensure that your students will achieve your desired learning outcomes and that the review is the application of the rubric, not the opinion of the reviewer.

 To pass the review, the course must demonstrate "Established Practice" for at least 85% (17/20) of the criteria, including Goals 1A and 1B.

 What approvals do I need if I want to teach hybrid or online?

 A number of steps are involved for all courses offered in hybrid/online format.
 Be sure to have the permission of your dean/director/chair to develop and offer a course online.

 IF this is anew course never offered in any modality, please have it approved as a UWT course for the catalog first.
 All UW standard paperwork will need to be completed and the course approved before applying for certification and taking it through review.
 Consult APCC for more information.

 Are there any deadlines I need to keep in mind?